Installing a JLD Bridge Doctor to an Ovation Ultra six-string acoustic

 Remove or slacken-off the strings completely before starting the work.
 Other than as described below, fitment is as per a standard installation.

 There are two pearloid inlays that cover the heads of the two bolts that secure the bridge to the top.
 Use your ¼” lip and spur drill bit to drill-out the one which is sited between the “G” and “B” strings.

 Remove the exposed bolt using a screwdriver and socket/spanner (on the nut under the soundboard).

-Measure the height of and the distance between the bracing under the bridge and shave-down the top of the BD protruding wooden finger under it will just fit in-between.
+Measure the height of and the distance between the bracing under the bridge.
+Then shave-down the top of the BD protruding wooden finger under it will just fit in-between.